Most of us already know that the immune system is largely responsible for keeping us healthy.

 A daily probiotic supplement, in combination with healthy lifestyle choices and a diet containing some fermented foods, is generally considered to be the most effective way to heal your gut naturally.

 There are many delicious high fiber and fermented food options that contain a big probiotic punch!
 These foods can help boost your gut's health and create a positive environment for "good" gut bacteria to grow and thrive.

 So if you’ve been struggling with gut-related issues, have taken prescription medications or antibiotics recently, or simply want to boost immunity, fermented foods are definitely worth a spot in your fridge!

 Essentially fermented milk, yogurt provides excellent sources of calcium and protein, in addition to varying amounts of gut-boosting probiotics.
 However, not all yogurts are created equally and many are not as healthy as you may think.

 Be sure to choose yogurt options that are most natural, fermented, and non-flavored whenever possible, since low-fat variations can often be high in sugar and artificial chemicals (and low in probiotic strains).

-Too much sugar can actually wreak havoc on your intestinal microflora and have a counterproductive effect.
+Remember: Too much sugar can actually wreak havoc on your intestinal microflora and result in a counterproductive effect.

 Miso is typically found mixed with dashi to make the very popular miso soup, but it’s also commonly used in many sauces and spreads.
 Miso is made by fermenting soybeans, barley, seaweeds, or rice, and adds a lovely savory, umami taste to a meal.
 Be sure to consume in proper portions and watch sodium intake when consuming large amounts of miso products.